 The face-changing art in Sichuan opera refers to the process that the facial makeup of the actors changes abruptly with momentous occlusion lasting no more than 1 second.

-The “blowing fire” in Qinqiang opera usually shows up in the plays consisting of the monsters or the ghosts.
-There are always lit candles putting on the stage.
+The “blowing fire” in Qinqiang opera usually shows up in the plays consisting of monsters or ghosts.
+There are always lit candles put on the stage.
 The actor would blow to the flames.
 Suddenly big fire emerges as if it is the actor who creates the fire from his mouth.